H2

 Possible Causes

-Failed magnetron thermostat, Blocked airflow, Defective cooling fan, Magnetron running too hot due to internal failure
+Failed magnetron thermostat, Blocked airflow, Defective cooling fan, Magnetron overheating due to internal failure

 How to Fix / Troubleshooting

-Safety: Unplug and allow the unit to cool.
-Internal HV components are dangerous.
+Safety: Unplug the unit and allow it to cool.
+Internal high-voltage (HV) components are dangerous.

 Steps:

-- 1. Cooling period: Wait at least 30 minutes with the door open, then plug back in and test.
+- 1. Cooling period: Wait at least 30 minutes with the door open, then plug the unit back in and test.

-- 2. Check airflow: Confirm that vents are clear and that the unit is not installed in a confined space without proper ventilation.
+- 2. Check airflow: Confirm that vents are clear and that the unit is not installed in a confined space without adequate ventilation.

-- 3. Internal inspection: A technician should inspect the magnetron thermostat, cooling fan, and magnetron for overheating signs and replace faulty parts.
+- 3. Internal inspection: A technician should inspect the magnetron thermostat, cooling fan, and magnetron for signs of overheating and replace any faulty parts.

 Advertisements